Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Statistical Inference

-The estimated prediction interval $\widehat{PI}(y,\alpha_1)$ is a pointwise estimator of interval $PI(y,\alpha_1)$ and as any estimator, is random itself.
-This randomness is difficult to assess since $\widehat{PI}(y, \alpha_1)$ is a random set (interval).
+The estimated prediction interval $\widehat{PI}(y,\alpha_1)$ is a pointwise estimator of interval $PI(y,\alpha_1)$ and, as any estimator, is random itself.
+This randomness is difficult to assess since $\widehat{PI}(y, \alpha_1)$ is a random interval [see Molchanov and Molinari (2018) for random sets in Econometrics].
 Let us now extend the method of pointwise estimation to build confidence sets for $PI(y, \alpha_1)$.
-Since there does not exist a total ordering on intervals, we first constrain the confidence set to be of the form:
+Since there does not exist a total ordering on intervals, we constrain the confidence set to be also of the form: